 - Axial precession is the movement of the rotational axis of an astronomical body, whereby the axis slowly traces out a cone.
 In the case of Earth, this type of precession is also known as the precession of the equinoxes or precession of the equator.
 Earth goes through one such complete precessional cycle in a period of approximately 26,000 years, during which the positions of stars as measured in the equatorial coordinate system will slowly change; the change is due to the change of the coordinates.
 IT takes 26,471 years to come to same position.
 Every 2206 years, starting rasi for solar year will move by one.

-Thus 'Dhruva' clearly is Polaris.
-The saptha Rishi's are the seven major stars of Ursa major.
+Dhruva is Polaris.
 'Marichi' stands for Alkaid, 'Vasishta' stands for Mizar, 'Angirasa' stands for Alioth, 'Athri' stands for Megrez, 'Pulasthya' stands for Phecda, 'Pulaaha' stands for' Merak and 'Krathu' stands for DuBhe.
 The companion star for Mizar is Alcor.
 Hence 'Arundhathi' stands for Alcor.
 Vasishta and Arudhathi (Mizar-Alcor) can not be seen separate.
 The star Arundhathi is difficult to separate from Vasishta for people with poor eyesight.

 Ancient astronomers are also called as rishis.
 Agasthya Rishi crossed vindhya mountains southwards and it is a major event in the vedic chrononlogy.
 A star in southern extreme is named after Agasthya or Canopus in constellation Carina.